AMANI COLE-FELDER

 BIOGRAPHY

 Soprano Amani Cole-Felder is a 2023 graduate of The Metropolitan Opera Lindemann Young Artist Development Program.
 During her tenure with the Lindemann program, Amani’s scene performances and role studies included Rosalinde in Die Fledermaus, Liù in Turandot, Sister Rose in Dead Man Walking, Mary in Highway 1, U.S.A., Juliette in Roméo et Juliette, Fiordiligi in Così fan tutte, and Musetta in La bohème.
-In 2021, Amani made her Metropolitan Opera début as Strawberry Woman in Porgy and Bess and subsequently returned as Woman of Crete in Idomeneo.
+Amani made her Metropolitan Opera début in 2021 as the Strawberry Woman in Porgy and Bess and subsequently returned as Woman of Crete in Idomeneo.

 CRITICAL ACCLAIM